vivignutz/berlin_bestbeers/README.md

 ### Acknowledgements

   - To my partner Conny for her patience and love, when I was under stress.
+  - To my mentor at Code Institute, Lauren Nicole Poppich to bring me easily the ways to do changes for resubmission.
+  - To Freddie Dermesonoglou to help me to understand how Django's Model works.
+  - To Paul Thomas O’Riordan for the helpful advises and to handle with some difficulties.
-To my mentor at Code Institute, Brian Macharia, to teach me some things in cases wchich I really did not understand.
-To Freddie Dermesonoglou to help me to understand how Django's Model works and to all tutors at cI who were there in my desparate moments.
-I won't never forget!
+  - To some tutors at CI who were there in my desparate moments.